Android-for-Python/Android-for-Python-Users/README.md

 This message comes from KivyMD, and is seen on all platforms.

+The options are:

  - Use KivyMD==1.0.2 and Kivy==2.1.0

+ - Use KivyMD==1.1.1 and Kivy==master  (to install the Kivy master version (2.2.0.dev0) on a desktop, see the Kivy install documentation)

-Background: KivyMD 1.2.0 uses a feature that is only available in the development version of Kivy (2.2.0.dev0); here is no Kivy 2.2.0 despite what its says in the KivyMD documentation.
-This Kivy feature  (BoxShadow) has portability issues - it is not reliable, but Kivy 2.2.0.dev0 is development code so you might reasonably expect that.
-Previous to this KivMD tried to develop the same functionality and it too had portability issues, so this is clearly a challenging feature.
+Background: KivyMD 1.1.1 uses a feature that is only available in the master version of Kivy (2.2.0.dev0); here is no Kivy 2.2.0 despite what its says in the KivyMD documentation.
+This Kivy feature (BoxShadow) has had issues - it has not been not reliable, this may be fixed now.

-At this time it is unclear how this will resolve, use KivyMD 1.0.2, avoid newer versions.

 ## C compiler cannot create executables